 - Upon being satisfied that misconduct or mismanagement has occurred and that it is necessary to protect the property of the charity or society, suspend officers, restrict the organization’s transactions or the nature or amounts of payments made, or order the retention of property.

 Third, in November 2011, the Ethiopian Charities and Societies Agency issued the Guideline on Determining the Administrative and Operational Costs of CSOs, which is applicable to all charities and societies (international and domestic).
 Retroactive to July 2011, when approved by the Agency without any consultation with organizations or donors, the “70/30” regulation limits administrative costs for all charities and societies to 30% of their budgets.
 This has caused great concern among charities and societies, as well as among donors.
+A more recent amendment to the "70/30" regulation now classifies salaries, transport fees and training related costs as "project costs."
+Nonetheless, some 30 international NGOs received warning letters, informing them that all their costs would be considered as "administrative."

 Barriers to Speech / Advocacy